 Apply for Canadian PR with the Help of Licensed RCIC Experts.

 4. Nova Scotia PNP for Truck Drivers

 You can move to Nova Scotia permanently as a truck driver through the Occupations in Demand stream under NS PNP.
-Also, transport truck drivers have high demand in the Nova Scotian Labour Market.
+Also, transport truck drivers are in high demand in the Nova Scotian labour market.
 You are eligible to apply under this category if you:

 - possess a full-time, permanent job offer from an employer in Nova Scotia

 - have one year of work experience related to the job

 - possess the necessary training, skills, and/or accreditation for the position;

 - have a CLB Level 4 language proficiency